smikhalevski/roqueform/README.md

 planetsField.value[1];
 // ⮕ 'Pluto'

-// 🟡 Transient value is different
+// 🟡 Transient value isn't visible from the parent planetsField.at(1).value;
-planetsField.at(1).value;
 // ⮕ 'Venus'
 ```